median

 x (Tensor) – The input Tensor, it’s data type can be bfloat16, float16, float32, float64, int32, int64. alias:

-.axis (int|None, optional) – The axis along which to perform median calculations
+input.axis (int|None, optional) – The axis along which to perform median calculations

-.
+keepdimis True, the dimensions of the output Tensor is the same asxexcept in the reduced dimensions(it is of size 1 in this case).
+Otherwise, the shape of the output Tensor is squeezed inaxis.
 Default is False.mode (str, optional) – Whether to use mean or min operation to calculate the median values when the input tensor has an even number of elements in the dimension

-.
+axis.
 Support ‘avg’ and ‘min’.
 Default is ‘avg’.
 When an alias replacement occurs, the default parameter for mode setting is min instead of avg.name (str|None, optional) – Name for the operation (optional, default is None).
 For more information, please refer to api_guide_Name.

 - Returns